MichaelCurrin/netlify-auth-quickstart/docs/setup-and-run.md

 ## Local development

-You can **no** longer use `http` URLs when configuring the Auth0 app, when means that `http:localhost` will be rejected when configuring.
+You can **no** longer use `http` URLs when configuring the Auth0 app, when means that `http://localhost` will be rejected when configuring.
 So you **must** set up a remote-only app - or figure out a way to get localhost running on `https` and with a cert.

 If you just want to edit the HTML and JS files and preview the UI locally, then start a web server in the [public](/public/) directory.